Zodiac Killer: Siblings who knew the prime suspect reveal why they think he did it

 On July 31, 1969, the killer sent messages to San Francisco newspapers, marking it the beginning of the Zodiac letters.

-Just weeks later, on September 27, Bryan Hartnell, 20, and his girlfriend Cecelia Shepard, 22, were stabbed to death while on a picnic at Lake Berryessa.
+Just weeks later, on September 27, Bryan Hartnell, 20, and his girlfriend Cecelia Shepard, 22, were stabbed while on a picnic at Lake Berryessa.

-A man wearing a medieval executioner-style, hooded garb attacked the couple and tied them up before stabbing them multiple times, according to Hartnell who survived the attack.
+A man wearing a medieval executioner-style, hooded garb attacked the couple and tied them up before stabbing them multiple times, killing Shepard, according to Hartnell who survived the attack.

 On October 11, 1969, Paul Stine, a 29-year-old cab driver was shot to death after picking up a passenger in San Francisco and taking him to Presidio Heights — about 30 miles from where the other murders occurred — when he was shot in the back of the head.